SujalPatil21/Java-Projects/Math_Functions/README.md

 # Math Functions Program
-A Java program demonstrating various mathematical operations such as finding minimum, maximum, power, and square root using the `Math` class.
+Java program demonstrating various mathematical operations such as finding minimum, maximum, power, and square root using the `Math` class.

 ---